IAmMadfly/rust-up-bank-rest-api/README.md

 ## Personal Access Token

 A personal access token is required to query your personal data from the API and can be generated [here](https://api.up.com.au/getting_started).

+### Testing the library
+For the use of testing this library, you have 2 options on token location.
-This token should be stored in an environment variable called \"UP_TOKEN\" such as:
+The prefered storage method is through an environement variable, which may be called \"UP_TOKEN\" such as:

 ```sh
 export UP_TOKEN="up:yeah:YourTestUpTokenHere"